harrietrc/loadimpact-docs/jekyll/_v4/test-scripting/handling-dynamic-tokens-in-k6-scripts.md

 categories: [test-scripting]
 order: 12
 ---

-If your site is using some kind of CSRF token and you do a [recording using a browser]({{ site.baseurl }}{% link _v4/how-to-tutorials/how-to-do-browser-recording.md %}), the token recorded will most likely not be valid for simulated users in the load test.
-The same is true for ASP.NET sites using a `VIEWSTATE`.
+# Purpose
+Explanation and guide on how to handle HTTP requests that use some type of token to prevent cross site forgery.
+These tokens are typically called, CSRF, VIEWSTATE, NONCE, etc. If the system you are testing is using some kind type of token.
+The [browser recording]({{ site.baseurl }}{% link _v4/how-to-tutorials/how-to-do-browser-recording.md %}) will capture the token from your session.
+This token is likely to no longer be valid when you run your test.

-To fix this, you will need to do a little bit of scripting.
+This issue is fairly common and can be handled with a little bit of scripting.

 ## Example code